 25.1(4) Continuous monitoring of sulfur dioxide from sulfuric acid plants.
 The owner or operator of any sulfuric acid plant of greater than 300 tons per day production capacity, the production being expressed as 100 percent acid, shall install, calibrate, maintain and operate continuous monitoring equipment to monitor sulfur dioxide emissions.
-Said monitoring equipment shall conform to the minimum performance specifications specified in 25.1(9) and shall be operational within 18 months of the date these rules become effective.
+The monitoring equipment shall conform to the minimum performance specifications specified in 25.1(9) and shall be operational within 18 months of the date these rules become effective.

 25.1(5) Maintenance of records of continuous monitors.
 The owner or operator of any facility which is required to install, calibrate, maintain and operate continuous monitoring equipment shall maintain, for a minimum of two years, a file of all information pertinent to each monitoring system present at the facility.
 Such information must include but is not limited to all emissions data (raw data, adjusted data, and any or all adjusted factors used to convert emissions from units of measurement to units of the applicable standard), performance evaluations, calibrations and zero checks, and records of all malfunctions of monitoring equipment or source and repair procedures performed.

 25.1(6) Reporting of continuous monitoring information.
 The owner or operator of any facility required to install a continuous monitoring system or systems shall provide quarterly reports to the director, no later than 30 calendar days following the end of the calendar quarter, on forms provided by the director.
 This provision shall not excuse compliance with more stringent applicable reporting requirements.
-All periods of recorded emissions in excess of the applicable standards, the results of all calibrations and zero checks and performance evaluations occurring during the reporting period, and any periods of monitoring equipment malfunctions or source upsets and any apparent reasons for these malfunctions and upsets shall be included in the report.
+All periods of recorded emissions in excess of the applicable standards, the results of all calibrations and zero checks and performance evaluations occurring during the reporting period, hours source operated and monitor was not in operation, and any periods of monitoring equipment malfunctions or source upsets and any apparent reasons for these malfunctions and upsets shall be included in the report.

 25.1(7) Tests by owner.
 The owner of new or existing equipment or the owner’s authorized agent shall conduct emission tests to determine compliance with applicable rules in accordance with these requirements.

 a.
 General.
 The owner of new or existing equipment or the owner’s authorized agent shall notify the department in writing not less than 30 days before a required test or before a performance evaluation of a continuous emission monitor to determine compliance with applicable requirements of 567—Chapter 23 or a permit condition.
-Such notice shall include the time, the place, the name of the person who will conduct the tests and other information as required by the department.
-If the owner or operator does not provide timely notice to the department, the department shall not consider the test results or performance evaluation results to be a valid demonstration of compliance with applicable rules or permit conditions.
+Such notice shall include the time, date, the place, the name of the person who will conduct the tests and other information as required by the department.
+If the owner or operator does not provide timely notice to the department, the department may not consider the test results or performance evaluation results to be a valid demonstration of compliance with applicable rules or permit conditions.
 Upon written request, the department may allow a notification period of less than 30 days.
 At the department’s request, a pretest meeting shall be held not later than 15 days before the owner or operator conducts the compliance demonstration.
-A testing protocol shall be submitted to the department no later than 15 days before the owner or operator conducts the compliance demonstration.
+A testing protocol shall be submitted to the department for review no later than 15 days before the owner or operator conducts the compliance demonstration.
+Each test must begin on a weekday, between the hours of 6 am to 6 pm.
+Alternative stack test times may be granted through written Department approval prior to testing.
 A representative of the department shall be permitted to witness the tests.
-Results of the tests shall be submitted in writing to the director in the form of a comprehensive report within six weeks of the completion of the testing.
+Results of the tests shall be submitted in writing to the director in the form of a comprehensive report within six weeks (42 days) of the completion of the testing.